-In February 2020, a total number of 208,268 PSUs, before applicable taxes, were approved as earned by participants based on achievement of certain performance metrics related to the 2016 through 2019 plan and are payable in three equal installments, net of applicable taxes.
+In February 2020, a total number of 208,268 PSUs, before applicable taxes, were approved to be earned by participants based on achievement of certain performance metrics related to the 2016 through 2019 plan and are payable in three equal installments, net of applicable taxes.
 The remaining unvested PSUs were forfeited.
 In May 2020, 42,777 shares of common stock were issued to settle the first installment payment and 2,605 PSUs were forfeited from the originally approved total number of PSUs.
-In March 2021, 45,661 shares of common stock were issued to settle the second installment payment.
+In March 2021, 45,611 shares of common stock were issued to settle the second installment payment.
 The final payment will occur in 2022.
+In March 2022, 46,737 shares of common stock were issued to settle the third and final installment payment under this plan.

-During 2021, 1,336,787 PSUs, were granted to certain officers and employees of AVANGRID with achievement measured based on certain performance and market-based metrics for the 2021 to 2022 performance period.
+During 2021 and 2022, 1,336,787 PSUs and 215,235 PSUs, were granted to certain officers and employees of AVANGRID with achievement measured based on certain performance and market-based metrics for the 2021 to 2022 performance period.
 The PSUs will be payable in three equal installments, net of applicable taxes, in 2023, 2024 and 2025.
 The fair value of the PSUs on the grant date was \$36.22 per share.
 The fair value of the PSUs was determined using valuation techniques to forecast possible future stock prices, applying a weighted average historical stock price volatility of AVANGRID and industry companies, a risk-free rate of interest that is equal, as of the grant date, to the yield of the zero-coupon U.S. Treasury bill and a reduction for the respective dividend yield calculated based on the most recently quarterly dividend payment and the stock price as of the grant date.
 The expense is recognized on a straight-line basis over the requisite service period of approximately four years based on expected achievement.